DarkFlippers/unleashed-firmware/ReadMe.md

 Also check the changelog in releases for latest updates!

 ### Current modified and new Sub-GHz protocols list:
+Thanks to Official team (to thier SubGHz Developer, Skorp) for implementing decoders for these protocols.

+Encoders/sending made by Eng1n33r & @xMasterX:

 - Keeloq [Not ALL systems supported for decode or emulation yet!] - [Supported manufacturers list](https://0bin.net/paste/VwR2lNJY#WH9vnPgvcp7w6zVKucFCuNREKAcOij8KsJ6vqLfMn3b)
 - Keeloq: HCS101
 - Keeloq: AN-Motors